Trump-backed Cox wins Md. governor primary over Hogan's pick

 Trump, too, was gleeful, saying in a statement shortly before the race was called: "RINO Larry Hogan’s Endorsement doesn’t seem to be working out so well for his heavily favored candidate.
 Next, I’d love to see Larry run for President!”

 In one of the earliest called races of the night, Democratic Sen. Chris Van Hollen beat back a primary challenge just months after suffering a minor stroke.
-He is favored in November to win a second term.
+He is favored in November to win a second term against Republican Chris Chaffee, who launched a failed congressional bid in 2014.

 Baltimore State's Attorney Marilyn Mosby, who is awaiting trial on federal criminal charges, was trailing in early returns in her three-way Democratic primary as she seeks a third term.